solliancenet/microsoft-mysql-developer-guide/artifacts/06-03-FunctionApp-AKS/README.md

 ## Setup AKS (KEDA)

 - Open a new Visual Studio Code window to the `C:\labfiles\microsoft-mysql-developer-guide\Artifacts\06-03-FunctionApp-AKS` folder
-- Open a new terminal window, ensure that you have an AKS connection:
+- Open a new terminal window, ensure that an AKS connection is present:

 ```Powershell
 $resourceGroupName = "YOUR_RESOURCEGROUP_NAME";